-The school Principal shall may appoint a committee comprised of the school counseling director, a Vice Principal, and a supervisor to prevent students pupils from having their rank affected by circumstances beyond their control or taking more than thirty-five forty (40) credits per year.
-This committee shall review any the forms designating the additional courses and include remove the courses with the unweighted courses from the ranking calculations.
+The school Principal may appoint a committee comprised of the school counseling director, a Vice Principal, and a supervisor to prevent students from having their rank affected by circumstances beyond their control or taking more than forty (40) credits per year.
+This committee shall review any additional courses and include the courses with the unweighted courses.
 This committee shall meet each time ranking takes place and shall make recommendations to correct any inequities to the Principal and/or the Director of Curriculum.

-- 7. For the purpose of calculating grade point average, courses for which a student pupil has been placed on a "no credit" status shall be treated as though the final grade is an "F".
-If the student pupil successfully completes the credit completion program, the records shall be changed accordingly. - 8.
+- 7. For the purpose of calculating grade point average, courses for which a student has been placed on a "no credit" status shall be treated as though the final grade is an "F".
+If the student successfully completes the credit completion program, the records shall be changed accordingly. - 8.
+Unless the Principal has granted approval for extenuating circumstances to mitigate, when class rank is calculated, any pending incomplete grade shall be considered an "F".
 No student may withdraw from a course where a waiver was signed by the parent/guardian, and student once the school year has started. - 9.
-For Regular courses or Honors courses not waived into, if a student pupil withdraws from a course on or before the end of the first marking period for a full year course, or mid-way through the first marking period of a semester course, that course and all associated grades shall be expunged from the records and not influence the class rank for that student pupil.
+For Regular courses or Honors courses not waived into, if a student withdraws from a course on or before the end of the first marking period for a full year course, or mid-way through the first marking period of a semester course, that course and all associated grades shall be expunged from the records and not influence the class rank for that student.
 This includes the S.T.E.A.M.
 Academy.

-If a student pupil withdraws from a course during the second marking period for a full year course, or during the second half of the first marking period of a semester course, a grade of "W" shall be recorded as the permanent grade.
+If a student withdraws from a course during the second marking period for a full year course, or during the second half of the first marking period of a semester course, a grade of "W" shall be recorded as the permanent grade.

 This includes the S.T.E.A.M.
 Academy.

-If a student pupil withdraws from a course after the half-way point of a course, a grade of "F" shall be recorded as the permanent grade which shall be included in the calculation of that student's pupil's class rank.
+If a student withdraws from a course after the half-way point of a course, a grade of "F" shall be recorded as the permanent grade which shall be included in the calculation of that student's class rank.